The Southern Company (SO) upgraded Issued by Wall Street Gurus

 SO’s Market Performance

-SO stocks went up by 2.04% for the week, with a monthly jump of 3.09% and a quarterly performance of 18.03%, while its annual performance rate touched 19.28%.
-The volatility ratio for the week stands at 1.61% while the volatility levels for the past 30 days are set at 2.06% for The Southern Company.
-The simple moving average for the period of the last 20 days is 1.93% for SO stocks with a simple moving average of 12.18% for the last 200 days.
+SO stocks went down by -0.95% for the week, with a monthly jump of 1.74% and a quarterly performance of 8.84%, while its annual performance rate touched 16.51%.
+The volatility ratio for the week stands at 1.55% while the volatility levels for the past 30 days are set at 1.91% for The Southern Company.
+The simple moving average for the period of the last 20 days is 1.00% for SO stocks with a simple moving average of 11.41% for the last 200 days.

 Analysts’ Opinion of SO